 Tearing throughout the day can affect your ability to read, drive, and do the things you enjoy.
 Tearing can be caused by a number of things, including dry eyes, eyelid abnormalities, or a problem with the tear drain.
 Your ophthalmologist may determine the problem is eyelid- or tear drain-related and refer you to our practice.

-The eyelids serve as a pump mechanism to push the tears towards the to small openings of the tear drain.
-Eyelid abnormalilites such as laxity, retraction, entropion or ectropion may prevent the tears from making it to the tear drain.
+The eyelids serve as a pump mechanism to push the tears towards the small openings of the tear drain.
+Eyelid abnormalities such as laxity, retraction, entropion, or ectropion may prevent the tears from making it to the tear drain.
 Surgery to put the eyelids back where they once were may eliminate tearing.

-There are numerous causes of tear drain problems including infection or inflammtory changes.
+There are numerous causes of tear drain problems, including infection or inflammatory changes.
 A number of surgical and nonsurgical treatments are available for tearing.
 Depending on the cause, treatment may be as simple as using warm compresses.
-Some minor tear drain surgery can be performed in the office.
-A new tear drain can be created (dacryocystorhinostomy or DCR) in which case your surgery may be performed at an outpatient facility or the hopsital operating room.
-See one of our oculoplastic surgeons who specialize in eyelid and tear drain problems to determine the cause of your tearing.
+Some minor tear drain surgeries can be performed in the office.
+A new tear drain can be created (dacryocystorhinostomy or DCR), in which case your surgery may be performed at an outpatient facility or the hopsital operating room.
+See our oculoplastic surgeon who specializes in eyelid and tear drain problems to determine the cause of your tearing.